As of 20 May 2024

-The NSW Respiratory Surveillance Report provides an indication of transmission of key respiratory viruses (influenza, COVID-19 and RSV) in the community.
-COVID-19 and influenza vaccines offer the best protection against severe illness from COVID-19 and influenza.
+The NSW Respiratory Surveillance Report provides an indication of transmission of key respiratory viruses (COVID-19, influenza and RSV) in the community.
+COVID-19 and influenza vaccines offer the best protection against severe illness from these viruses.
 Facilities are strongly encouraged to:

 • Ensure residents are up to date with recommended vaccinations, including COVID-19 and influenza.
 It is safe for COVID-19 vaccines to be administered on the same day as an influenza vaccine.
-For information on recommended COVID-19 vaccine doses see ATAGI's latest advice.
+Please read the COVID-19 vaccine advice and recommendations for 2024.
+The advice includes:

 • Ensure a plan is in place for testing and antiviral medicine access.
 Residents should be pre-assessed for eligibility for antiviral medicines to support timely testing and access.